 7) 500 Days of Summer

 It doesn’t take long before you realize that 500 Days of Summer is a different kind of romantic comedy.
 In fact, to slap that genre title onto it does a disservice.
 I’ve watched plenty of romantic comedies (a notable rise in viewership since getting married in 2006), and the traditional Hollywood romantic comedy exists in a world not our own.
 It is a sitcom world where people blurt out their feelings, interact in bizarre manners, and get into wacky hijinks and contrived misunderstandings.
 These tales also exist in “movie world”; 500 Days of Summer, on the other hand, is refreshingly recognizable.
 Granted the characters still have fantastic if slightly off kilter jobs (Tom works as a writer of greeting cards), and the characters live in fabulous and gigantic apartments.
 Excusing those contextual quirks, the movie is upfront about its intention.
 “This is a story of boy meets girl,” a narrator intones, “but it is not a love story.”
 500 Days of Summer manages to be breezy, moving, delightful, perceptive, charming, and just a great time at the movies.
-It’s a story about falling in love for the right reasons with the wrong girl.
 Summer isn’t the villain of the piece but her own woman, and she can be fickle and frustrating but she is not cruel or indifferent.
 Tom is desperately in search for his “one true love” but he’s playing by a checklist he’s drawn up from movies, TV, and love songs.
 All of this could have been sticky and formulaic (in fact, the dynamic vaguely resembles the characters from the abysmal Ugly Truth), but the filmmakers and the talented actors make the movie feel honest and relatable.
 No matter your current romantic situation, 500 Days of Summer is a slick antidote to Hollywood’s rom-com factory line.